schroedan/api-spec-lang-talk/public/sections/01-intro.md

 * Request methods and parameters <!-- .element: class="fragment" -->
 * Response status and payload <!-- .element: class="fragment" -->
 * Error handling <!-- .element: class="fragment" -->

+---

+## Advantages Of Not Using Notepad For Specification

+* tools are using standardized source formats <!-- .element: class="fragment" -->
+  * linting, syntax checks, validation, ...
+  * can be rendered as HTML for end users
+* is readable by machines <!-- .element: class="fragment" -->
+  * to serve some mock data
+  * available for code generators (interfaces, schemas, ...)
+  * ready to get used for automated tests